Early life and career of Gene Roddenberry: Military service and civil aviation (1941–1948)

 Roddenberry spent the remainder of his military career in the United States, and while he did not keep an ongoing record, he estimated that he had flown 89 combat missions.
 This number was disputed by the records of the Army Air Corps and other members of the 394th Bomber Squadron.
 For example, one pilot in the same bomb group as Roddenberry flew eighty missions, but took three times longer than Roddenberry had claimed to do so.
-In October, he was assigned to Fort Worth, Texas and then the 18th Replacement Wing at Salt Lake City.
+In October, he was assigned to Fort Worth, Texas, and then the 18th Replacement Wing at Salt Lake City.
 He was subsequently moved to the Office of Flight Safety based in Oakland, California.
-In February 1944, he moved back to March Field and was promoted to Captain and subsequently flew all over the United States in his role as a plane crash investigator.
-During this time he was in another accident as a passenger on a military flight that crashed and caught fire.
+Following promotion to captain, Roddenberry was reassigned to March Field (situated near Riverside, California) as a plane crash investigator in February 1944.
+During this period (characterized by frequent travel throughout the United States), he was in another accident as a passenger on a military flight that crashed and caught fire.
 Roddenberry pulled three men to safety.
-During his military career, he was awarded the Air Medal and the Distinguished Flying Cross.
+Throughout his military career, he was awarded the Air Medal and the Distinguished Flying Cross.

 In March 1945, he applied to the Civil Aeronautics Administration for a commercial pilot's licence.
-He was subsequently certified to fly both single and multi-engine aircraft between 225 and 1500 horsepower.
+He was subsequently certified to fly both single- and multi-engine aircraft between 225 and 1500 horsepower.
 Before being discharged from the Army Air Force in July 1945, he began to fly for Pan American World Airways.
 He was based first in Miami, before moving to New York City for their long-haul flights.
 He began to fly routes from New York to Johannesburg or Calcutta, the two longest Pan Am routes at the time.
 He and his wife Eileen lived in River Edge, New Jersey.
-He continued to pursue his dream of writing, and had a poem published in the Op-Ed section of The New York Times on June 17, 1943.
+He continued to pursue his dream of writing, and had a poem published in the opinion section of The New York Times on June 17, 1943.
 During his time with the airline, he took two extension courses at Columbia University in the spring of 1946.